Dieser Beitrag enthält Werbung – advertising.

 When checking after 40 min w/ a wooden pin I decided to give it another 10 min.

 W/ your handheld electric mixer we whisk together sugar, eggs, olive oil & milk.

-We zest the oranges & add some orange juice.
+We grate the oranges & add some orange juice.

 Now we deal w/ the spice blends.
 We’ve got: